hrdikshrma/SmalLM/README.md

 # SmalLM 🦾

 Welcome to **SmalLM**!
-This repository contains a custom-built Transformer-based language model with approximately 25 million parameters, implemented entirely from scratch using Python and PyTorch (or your chosen framework)
+This repository contains a custom-built Transformer-based language model with approximately 25 million parameters, implemented entirely from scratch using PyTorch.

 ⚠️ **Note:** This is an **ongoing project**.
-I am actively developing and refining the codebase, which means that parts of it may change frequently — including the addition, removal, or refactoring of modules and features.
+I am actively developing and refining the codebase, which means that parts of it may change frequently, including the addition, removal, or refactoring of modules and features.